koreakit/korea-for-woocommerce/readme.txt

 = Addons (coming soon) =

 * Korea for WooCommerce Pro
-* NaverPay for WooCommerce
 * KG INICIS for WooCommerce
-* KakaoPay for WooCommerce
 * NHN KCP for WooCommerce
 * LGU+ for WooCommerce
 * NICEPAY for WooCommerce
+* EasyPay for WooCommerce
+* NaverPay for WooCommerce
+* KakaoPay for WooCommerce
 * PAYCO for WooCommerce
 * TossPay for WooCommerce
+* KakaoTalk Notifications for WooCommerce
+* Korean Authentication Services for WooCommerce

-If you need a custom WordPress theme/plugin or you like me to consult on a project with you, feel free to drop me an email at contact[at]greys.co :)
+If you need a custom WordPress theme/plugin or you like me to consult on a project with you, feel free to drop me an email at [contact@greys.co](mailto:contact@greys.co).

 == Installation ==